 Common types of strategic partnerships include-

-Partnerships and Joint Ventures (JV) – Joint ventures are structured partnerships set up for contractual agreements to pool in resources, assets, talent, and products/services towards a specific goal.
+Partnerships and Joint Ventures (JV) – Joint ventures are structured partnerships set up for contractual agreements to pool resources, assets, talent, and products/services towards a specific goal.

 –